gadsbytom/data_modelling_pyspark/README.md

 # Pyspark ETL
 ---
-ETL job which creates a data lake from unstructured data taken from a ficticious music app, containing song data and user log data.
+ETL job which creates a data lake from unstructured data taken from a ficticious music app from the udacity - data engineering nanodegree, containing song data and user log data.
 The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs from the app.

 ## Purpose of the project
 The purpose of the project is to build an ETL pipeline for a data lake hosted on S3, with the following steps: